RhodaPoweiIyakoregha/Restaurant-Rating-Project/README.md

 (D) **Benefits of franchising**
-Franchising offer the strong brand awareness and security. the investor gets the right to use the restaurants name,trademark,branding and business model(Royalties from your licesnsed brand with an increased fee of 4% and 10%)
+Franchising offer the strong brand awareness and security. the investor gets the right to use the restaurants name,trademark,branding and business model(Royalties from your licensed brand with an increased fee of 4% and 10%)

 **Disadvantages of Franchising**; you will have to share control with other investors. investors are 100% responsible if one/several restaurants don’t turn profit and investing entails time,capital and resources.